Cofibrantly generated lax orthogonal factorisation systems: Introduction

 \section{Introduction}

-Various aspects of cofibrant generation of algebraic weak factorisation systems --~henceforth abbreviated \textsc{awfs}s~-- on locally presentable categories were studied in~\cite{1412.6559}, encompassing a large family of examples that, however, do not reach some important ones, as those based on the category of topological spaces.
+Lax orthogonal factorisation systems (\textsc{lofs}s) are a type of algebraic weak factorisation systems (\textsc{awfs}s) on 2-categories, introduced in \cite{Clementino2016458}, for which the diagonal fillers satisfy a universal property, similar to the property of a left Kan extension.
+Several examples of \textsc{lofs}s were constructed in \cite{Clementino2016458,lmcs3960} using the method of ``simple adjunctions.''
+The present note addresses an aspect of this theory that has not been touched upon: the cofibrant generation of \textsc{lofs}.
+The cofibrant generation of \textsc{awfs}s on locally presentable categories were studied in~\cite{MR3393453}, encompassing a large family of examples that, however, do not reach some important ones, as those based on the category of topological spaces.
 The present note is an attempt to fill this gap in the literature.

-The article can be divided in to parts, the first, encompassing most of the article, that deals with cofibrant generation of \textsc{awfs}s enriched over a base category $\V\subseteq\Cat$, and the second that looks at the case when \V\ is the category of preorders.
+The article can be divided in two parts.
+The first, taking most of the article, that deals with cofibrant generation of \textsc{awfs}s enriched over a base category $\V\subseteq\Cat$, and the second that looks at the case when \V\ is the category of preorders.

-\textsc{Awfs}s were introduced by M.~Grandis and W.~Tholen in~\cite{MR2283020}, with latter contributions by R.~Garner~\cite{MR2506256}, and, as the name indicates, they are an algebraisation of the more classical notion of a weak factorisation system --~abbreviated \textsc{wfs}s.
-A \textsc{wfs} consists of two classes of morphisms $(\mathcal{L},\mathcal{R})$ with the property that each morphism $f$ can be written as $f=r\cdot \ell$, with $\ell\in\mathcal{L}$ and $r\in\mathcal{R}$, and each $r\in \mathcal{R}$ has the right lifting property with respect to each $\ell\in\mathcal{L}$: for each commutative square as displayed, there exists a --~non necessarily unique~-- diagonal filler.
+\textsc{Awfs}s were introduced by M.~Grandis and W.~Tholen in~\cite{MR2283020}, with latter contributions by R.~Garner~\cite{MR2506256}, and, as the name indicates, they are an algebraisation of the more classical notion of a weak factorisation system (\textsc{wfs}s).
+A \textsc{wfs} consists of two classes of morphisms $(\mathcal{L},\mathcal{R})$ with the property that each morphism $f$ can be written as $f=r\cdot \ell$, with $\ell\in\mathcal{L}$ and $r\in\mathcal{R}$, and each $r\in \mathcal{R}$ precisely when it has the right lifting property with respect to each $\ell\in\mathcal{L}$, ie for each commutative square as displayed, there exists a --~non necessarily unique~-- diagonal filler

-This kind of lifting situation was common in algebraic topology long before the importance of the concept of \textsc{wfs} was fully realised, for which Quillen's definition of model category played a central role.
+and dually, $\ell\in\mathcal{L}$ precisely when it has the left lifting property with respect to each $r\in\mathcal{R}$.
+This kind of lifting situation was common in algebraic topology long before the importance of \textsc{wfs}s was fully realised, for which Quillen's definition of model category was central.